swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/03_2_gwas_basics_sample_qc.md

 plink --bfile dummy_project/rawdata.clean.ultraclean --genome --out dummy_project/rawdata.clean.ultraclean
 ```

 We can now identify all pairs of individuals with an IBD > 0.185.
-The code looks at the individual call rates stored in rawdata.imiss and outputs the IDs of the individual with the lowest call rate to ‘fail-IBD-QC.txt’ for subsequent removal (Table \@ref(tab:show-ibdcallissues)).
+The code looks at the individual call rates stored in `rawdata.imiss` and outputs the IDs of the individual with the lowest call rate to ‘fail-IBD-QC.txt’ for subsequent removal (Table \@ref(tab:showibdcallissues)).

 First, move to the `dummy_project` directory.